-Cowdray Home Farms is the base for the in house farming operations of Cowdray Park.
+Cowdray Home Farms is the base for our in house farming operations.

 The management of Cowdray Home Farms, Bepton Farms and Bepton Organics is based at Moor Farm which is on the A272 on the drive parallel to Cowdray House.
 The Farm employs eleven full-time people.
 Casual labour is also used at the time of peak workload.

 The farm is located to the east of Midhurst and the land farmed is in and around the main park land at Cowdray Park along the River Rother Valley.
 The soil type is sandy loam and covers 838 hectares (2070 acres).